brianhill/mathematical-analysis/daily_schedule_term_5.md

 ### Week 9 &mdash; Finish Least Upper Bounds &mdash; Uniform Continuity &mdash; Start Derivatives

 * Monday, March 24 &mdash; Reading: Finish Chapter 8 and study the Appendix to Chapter 8 &mdash; Instead of a new problem set, three presentations: Rania and Will, Problem 1, p.
 144; [Brian and Hexi, Problem 2, p.
 144](./illustrations/UniformContinuity.nb.pdf); Brendan and Jeremy, Problem 10, p.
-139 &mdash; Also, read each others' mid-semester course evaluations and be prepared to discuss
+139 &mdash; Also, read each others' mid-semester course evaluations and be prepared to discuss &mdash; Surprise: [Continuity Implies Uniform Continuity](./illustrations/ContinuityImpliesUniformContinuity.nb.pdf) (only on a closed interval)
-* Thursday, March 27 &mdash; Review questions? &mdash; Look ahead to Chapter 9, derivatives (not on Exam 2)
+* Thursday, March 27 &mdash; Start Chapter 9, derivatives (not on Exam 2) through to the middle of p.
+154 &mdash; Problem Set 13: Chapter 9, Problems 1-5

 ### Week 10 &mdash; Exam 2 &mdash; Continue Derivatives

-* Monday, March 31 &mdash; Exam 2
+* Monday, March 31 &mdash; Exam 2 on Spivak Chapters 5 to 8, including the Appendix to Chapter 8
+* Thursday, April 3 &mdash; Reading: Finish Chapter 9, derivatives &mdash; Problem Set 14: TBD

+### Week 11 &mdash; Start Differentiation

 #### Plans for upcoming classes are subject to adjustment, depending especially on the actual pace of the previous classes.

-* Thursday, April 3 &mdash; Reading: Continue Chapter 9, derivatives

-### Week 11 &mdash; Finish Derivatives &mdash; Start Differentiation

-* Monday, April 7 &mdash; Reading: Finish Chapter 9, derivatives
+* Monday, April 7 &mdash; Reading: Start Chapter 10
-* Thursday, April 10 &mdash; Reading: Start Chapter 10
+* Thursday, April 10 &mdash; Reading: Finish Chapter 10

-### Week 12 &mdash; Finish Differentiation &mdash; Significance of the Derivative
+### Week 12 &mdash; Significance of the Derivative

-* Monday, April 14 &mdash; Reading: Finish Chapter 10
+* Monday, April 14 &mdash; Reading: Start Chapter 11
-* Thursday, April 17 &mdash; Reading: Chapter 11
+* Thursday, April 17 &mdash; Reading: Finish Chapter 11

-#### In the interest of getting to The Fundamental Theorem of Calculus, I am proposing to skip Chapter 12 on inverse functions and go straight to Chapter 13 on integrals.
+#### In the interest of getting to The Fundamental Theorem of Calculus, we may have to skip Chapter 12 on inverse functions and go straight to Chapter 13 on integrals

 ### Week 13 &mdash; Integrals